 The fund aims for the highest possible yield that is consistent with a capital protection objective.
-The fund's yield is re-set semi-annually in advance and remains the same during each semi-annually in advance and remains the same during each six-monthly period.
+The fund's yield is re-set semi-annually in advance and remains the same during each six-monthly period.
 Through this mechanism the company ensures that at each month-end the fund unit price will be higher than or equal to that for the preceding month.
-The fund invests in bonds and cash deposits and other money market instruments.
+The fund invests in defensive instruments (bonds and cash).
 The fund has a low risk profile.